oazabir/Droptiles/README.md

 ### How can you use Droptiles
 * **Enterprise Dashboard** aggregating data from various systems and offering a launch pad for intranet/internet applications.
-* Web 2.0 Portal offering portlets in the form of tiles.
+* **Web 2.0 Portal** offering portlets in the form of tiles.
 Aggregating data from various services and as a launch pad for different services.
-* Touch enabled Kiosk front-end.
+* **Touch enabled Kiosk** front-end.
-* Content aggregator for News and Research purpose.
+* **Content aggregator** for News and Research purpose.

 ### Who am I?
 I am the Chief Architect of SaaS Platform, BT (aka British Telecom).
 Microsoft MVP on ASP.NET/IIS.
 Ex Co-Founder and CTO of the first Web 2.0 Social Start Page - Pageflakes, owner of popular open source projects - [Dropthings](http://dropthings.omaralzabir.com), [Codeuml.com](http://codeuml.com).

 ### License
-*Droptiles* is Open Source.
+*Droptiles* is **Open Source**.
 It is free for personal use as long as you keep the copyright notices intact.
 In order to buy license, go to the [Droptiles production site](http://www.droptiles.com/) and there's a tile on the right side to place the order through Paypal.

 ### Technologies
 * [jQuery](http://jquery.com/) for all client side effects.